dan59314/MNIST-Deep-Learning/README.md

 ## What else you can do?

   1. Train your own hand-writing digits model.
-  2. Train with input of other image set, like alphabat, patten, signs.... etc
+  2. Train with input of other image set, like alphabet, patterns, signs.... etc
   3. Tell me if you feel these codes useful.

 -----------------------------------------------------------------------------------